Superconductivity of anomalous pseudospin: Introduction

-Key to observing novel physics associated with these spin-textures in inversion symmetric materials, is that the inversion related sectors are weakly coupled \cite{Cavanagh:2022,Yuan:2019,Pengke:2018,Fischer:2023}.
+In materials with inversion symmetry, we call the above mentioned strongly anisotropic Pauli limiting fields (and related anisotropic spin susceptibilities), fields far exceeding the usual Pauli limiting field, and field induced transitions between different superconducting states, unusual magnetic response.
+Key to observing this unusual magnetic response associated with the spin-textures in inversion symmetric materials, is that the $I$ related sectors are weakly coupled \cite{Cavanagh:2022,Yuan:2019,Pengke:2018,Fischer:2023}.
 Theoretical proposals for how to achieve this fall under two approaches: the first is to tailor weak coupling between the inversion related sectors, for example by separating two inversion symmetry related layers so that the interlayer coupling is weak \cite{Yoshida:2012}; the second is to exploit symmetries that ensure that this inter-sector coupling vanishes.
 The symmetry based approach has been applied to points and lines in momentum space.
-Examples include two-dimensional (2D) transition metal dichalcogenides near the K-point \cite{Nakamura:2017}, trigonal and hexagonal point groups near the $\Gamma$ point \cite{Samokhin:2021}, and non-symmorphic symmetries near the $X-M$ line in BaNiS$_2$ with space group 129 (P4/nmm) \cite{Yuan:2019}.
-In these cases, the only energy splitting between the inversion-related sectors is due to SOC - a situation conceptually similar to materials with broken inversion symmetry, where the usual two-fold pseudopsin degeneracy is broken solely by SOC.
+Examples include two-dimensional (2D) transition metal dichalcogenides near the K-point \cite{Nakamura:2017} and non-symmorphic symmetries near the $X-M$ line in BaNiS$_2$ with space group 129 (P4/nmm) \cite{Yuan:2019}.
+Recently, we have generalized this to planes in momentum space through an analysis of the locally non-centrosymmetric superconductor CeRh$_2$As$_2$ \cite{Cavanagh:2022}.
+In all these cases, the only energy splitting between the inversion-related sectors is due to SOC - a situation conceptually similar to materials with broken $I$, where the usual two-fold pseudopsin degeneracy is broken solely by SOC.
+Indeed, this suggests another route toward tailoring unusual magnetic response of superconductors with inversion symmetry: Instead of emphasizing the local $I$ breaking, as has been done in the examples described above, it may be fruitful to identify electronic degeneracies that are broken solely by SOC.
+This is the approach we take here and we find it naturally leads to the desired unusual magnetic response.
+Furthermore, we find it does not require crystal site symmetries with local $I$ breaking, but rather is dictated by the symmetry of the Bloch fermion pseudospin.
+As pointed out by Anderson in 1984, \cite{Anderson:1984}, fermion pseudospin, derived from the two-fold Kramer's degeneracy originating from $TI$ symmetry (where $T$ is time-reversal symmetry), plays a fundamental role in superconductivity.
+Here we find that when the band degeneracy is lifted solely by SOC, this pseudospin has different symmetry properties than usual spin-1/2 pseudospin.